seungukj/seungukj.github.io/_posts/2023-01-11-topological-pressure.md

 Furthermore, running the remaining steps of the engine we see that the total amount of work done is estimated as follows.

- * If the particle fall in the left partition, then
+ * If the particle exists at the left partition, then

  $$W_{\mathrm{tot}}(L)=\epsilon+\frac1\beta\log\frac{1+e^{\beta\epsilon}}{e^{\beta\epsilon}}=\frac1\beta\log(1+e^{\beta\epsilon}).$$

- * If the particle fall in the right partition, then
+ * If the particle exists at the right partition, then

  $$W_{\mathrm{tot}}(R)=\frac1\beta\log\frac{1+e^{\beta\epsilon}}1=\frac1\beta\log(1+e^{\beta\epsilon}).$$